-Building access restricted to Prescott College students and employees.
+Building Access Building access restricted to Prescott College students and employees.
 Visitors to campus will need to make an appointment.
 Hand sanitation stations will be placed at the entrances to buildings and in high traffic flow areas

 Vans Students and employees utilizing vans for transportation during courses will wear face coverings while seated next to each other.
 Vans will be thoroughly cleaned and disinfected between uses with approved products.

-Cafe services will be provided with take-out service available.
+Cafe Services Cafe services will be provided with take-out service available.
 There will be no buffet-style options and outdoor seating will be arranged to ensure physical distancing.

 Classrooms When possible, Prescott College classes will maximize opportunities to hold classes outside.
 Indoor classrooms have been physically arranged to maintain 6 feet of distancing, disinfecting, and cleaning protocols are aligned with the CDC and facilities replaced our HVAC filters to an enhanced filter standard that removes much smaller particles including 75% that are in the range of air-borne viruses.
 In addition to these protocols, each class offered in the block will have its own classroom to itself.

+For the most recent quarterly report on the HEERF Emergency Relief Grants for students (formerly referred to as CARES grants), pleaseClick Here.
 For the most recent quarterly report on the HEERF funding provided to the institution (for purposes in addition to student grants), pleaseClick Here.

 Contact Tracing and Testing When necessary, the college’s medical advisor will work with the institution to provide testing and contact tracing.
 Students may be tested prior to participating in courses and as advised by CDC regulations

-Mental health services for students will be offered virtually and at times face to face with the appropriate protocols.
+Mental Health Mental health services for students will be offered virtually and at times face to face with the appropriate protocols.
 Appointments can be made with Tony Himes (928-848-1111) or Melissa Rauch (928-771-8115).